Comparison of Lower Extremity Kinematics and Hip Muscle Activation During Rehabilitation Tasks Between Sexes

 Digital Object Identifier (DOI)

 Dwyer, Maureen K.; Boudreau, Samantha N.; Mattacola, Carl G.; Uhl, Timothy L.; and Lattermann, Christian, "Comparison of Lower Extremity Kinematics and Hip Muscle Activation During Rehabilitation Tasks Between Sexes" (2010).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 1.